 In a blog post for Intermountain Healthcare, Dr. Jonathan Burnett explains that the helmets have to be "adjusted regularly, sometimes weekly, to keep up with their growth and changing head shape.
 Because insurance doesn't always cover a helmet, it can be expensive to purchase and adjust a helmet regularly."

-Born back in May, Miles is just the right age for a helmet, as they're recommended before babies are a year old but not after, according to Norton Children's Hospital.
+Born back in May, Miles was the right age for a helmet when he got his in late 2018, as they're recommended before babies are a year old but not after, according to Norton Children's Hospital.

 "A helmet before 6 months of age works great, between 6 and 9 months works well and really should not be considered after about 11 to 12 months," said Dr. Ian Mutchnick, neurosurgeon with Norton Children's Hospital and Norton Neuroscience Institute.
 "In general, a helmet is worn for two to four months."